Taxes on inheritance & how to avoid them

 - Washington

 Each state has its own estate tax percentage and exemption.
-Oregon imposes an estate tax on all estates larger than $1 million, while Connecticut matches the federal estate tax exemption.
-Rates vary by state but go as high as 20%.
+Oregon imposes an estate tax on all estates larger than $1 million, while Connecticut’s exemption aligns with the federal estate tax exemption rules.4

 Inheritance tax

 An inheritance tax is a tax that’s imposed on the recipient of an inheritance rather than the estate itself.
-The federal government doesn’t have an inheritance tax, but a handful of states do.
-Those states are:
+The federal government doesn’t have an inheritance tax, but a handful of states do:5

 - Kentucky